 Exams occur during normal term time, and it is essential that you do not arrange holidays during scheduled school dates.
-In the summer, all exams are finished by 25th June 2020 and Year 11 & Year 13 students need to ensure they are available right until this date.
+In the summer, all exams are finished by 30th June 2023 and Year I I & Year I 3 students need to ensure they are available right until this date.
+Please be aware these dates may change.